SOCIAL SIGNALPLAYBOOK

 AHOFeaturing Alex Hormozi

-The Future of Money and the Diminishing Value of Labor
+The Future of Money and Labor Value: A Critical Examination

-Money will persist, but the intrinsic value of human labor will decline.
+Money will persist in the future, but the value of human labor will decline significantly.

 Apr 15, 2026|3 min read|Social Signal Playbook Editorial